Strange Money Superstitions (Or Are They?) From Around the World

 By Carlos Hurtado

-We admit some of these may sound a bit bizarre — but it’s always fun to learn about different generations, cultures and belief systems.
-So read on, for some money superstitions and savings techniques that you may (or may not) want to consider incorporating into your life!
+In this blog, we'd like to do something different.
+Let's go over some of the more quirky practices and superstitions from around the world that are related to accumulating wealth!
+We admit, some of these may sound a bit bizarre.
+But it can also be fun and eye-opening to learn about different generations, cultures and belief systems.
+So read on, for some money superstitions and savings techniques that you may (or may not) want to consider incorporating into your life:

 Place of Origin: China